-This study examined the association between ASC, BMI and CRF in Liverpool schoolchildren.
+This study examined the association between active school commuting (ASC), body mass index (BMI) and cardiorespiratory fitness (CRF) in Liverpool schoolchildren.
 Counter to what might be assumed, we found that ASC was associated with higher BMI and lower CRF.
-The most recent systematic review in this area found that only 35.9% of included studies observed more favourable weight status among active school commuters relative to passive school commuters [14].
+The most recent systematic review in this area found that only 35.9% of included studies observed more favorable weight status among active school commuters relative to passive school commuters [14].
 Fewer studies have reported an inverse relationship between ASC and child weight status [17,18].
 There are several potential reasons for the inverse relationship found in this study.

 Firstly, as observed here, children that commute to school actively tend to be from deprived backgrounds [17,44,45], and deprived children are more likely to live in an obesogenic environment that encourages the consumption of unhealthy food and/or discourages physical activity, placing them at greater risk of obesity compared to affluent children [46-49].
-The IMD captures a range of deprivation markers including the neighbourhood environment [35].
-In Liverpool, HD neighbourhoods could be considered obesogenic, as they are less walkable and have less access to self-contained gardens/yards compared to MD neighbourhoods [34].
-Moreover, HD children are more likely to experience an unbalanced diet at home [50], and be exposed to fast food and takeaway outlets along the home-school commute route [51,52].
-Both of which are strong predictors of fatness [53,54].
-To improve child health and foster more equitable neighbourhoods requires an appreciation of the social determinants of health, and a structural approach to health promotion, through modifications to the physical, social, political, and economic environment in which children and families make health-related decisions [55,56].
+The indices of multiple deprivation (IMD) captures a range of deprivation markers including the neighborhood environment [35].
+In Liverpool, high-deprivation (HD) neighborhoods could be considered obesogenic, as they are less walkable and have less access to self-contained gardens/yards compared to high-to-medium deprivation (MD) neighborhoods [34].
+Moreover, HD children are more likely to experience an unbalanced diet at home [50], and be exposed to fast food and takeaway outlets along the home-school commute route [51,52], both of which are strong predictors of fatness [53,54].
+To improve child health and foster more equitable neighborhoods requires an appreciation of the social determinants of health, and a structural approach to health promotion, through modifications to the physical, social, political, and economic environment in which children and families make health-related decisions [55,56].
 Such changes may include but are not limited to improved infrastructure (e.g., sidewalks, bike lanes, and green spaces) and policy implementations (i.e., restrictions on fast food outlets and food marketing, and greater accessibility to affordable, healthy foods).

 This study found an inverse association between ASC and CRF after deprivation was accounted for.
 Some previous studies have reported contrasting findings to those reported here [15,21,57].
 However, these studies comprised a higher proportion of cyclists and observed higher CRF among cyclists compared to walkers and passive commuters [15,57].
 In the present study, only 4.1% of children reported cycling to school.
 The average trip distance for cyclists is often greater than that of walkers and tends to be a more vigorous intensity activity [58].
-It is well established that high intensity PA (≥6 METs) is necessary to improve children's CRF [59].
+It is well-established that high intensity PA (\geq 6 METs) is necessary to improve children's CRF [59].
 Walking is often performed at a moderate or light intensity, and thus, is unlikely to place the cardiorespiratory system under the necessary strain to confer positive adaptations to CRF.
 Presently, there is limited evidence for the association between walking to school and CRF among schoolchildren.
 Our findings add to the developing body of evidence.